 The Friday before the election is the last day to register before Election Day.
 The City Clerk’s office remains open until 5 p.m. that day to accommodate registrations.

 If you miss the late registration deadline, you can still register on Election Day.

 You can register at the polls.
 Bring a valid proof of residence and photo ID.
 Please be sure your name, and the names of any other person registering with you are listed on the proofs of residence.
-Simply ask an elections clerk to direct you to the registration table, and they will walk you through the process.

 If you choose to register on Election Day, be patient and give yourself extra time to complete the registration process before voting.
 Save yourself some time by printing off and filling out the Voter Registration Application.
 Bring the form, along with your valid proof of residence and photo ID to the polls.